DevOps-With-Babar-Zahoor/.github/profile/readme.md

 - [Docker](https://github.com/DevOps-With-Babar-Zahoor/Docker)
 - [Kubernetes](https://github.com/DevOps-With-Babar-Zahoor/Kubernetes)

-#### Step A: Participate in tasks from GitHub
+#### Sub-Step A: Participate in tasks from GitHub
-1. Fork the Repository in your own account.
+1. Fork the Repository in your account.
-2. Repo. will contain folders of tasks, each folder with README.MD written with instructions of the task.
+2. Repo. will contain folders of tasks, each folder with README.MD written with instructions for the task.

-if the solution is solved then move to the Step 4 for submission for validation, and if facing any issue, please proceed with the following instructions
+if the solution is solved then move to Step 4 for submission for validation, and if facing any issues, please proceed with the following instructions

-1. Research
+#### Sub-Step B: Research

    - Google the Error Log.
-   - Checkout askubuntu.com or relevant documentation.
+   - Check out askubuntu.com or relevant documentation.
    - Find Documentation.
-   - if the solution is solved then move to the Step K, and if facing any issue, please proceed with the following instructions
+   - if the solution is solved then move to Step 4, and if facing any issues, please proceed with the following instructions

-1. Apply Community Support Required
+#### Sub-Step C: Apply Community Support Required

    - Screen record the issue
-     * One ( 1 ) minutes duration maximum.
+     * One ( 1 ) minute duration maximum.
-     * Mobile camera recording will not be accepted. (exception for Hardware issue)
+     * Mobile camera recording will not be accepted. (except for Hardware issue)
-     * Use mic to explain issue facing.
+     * Use a mic to explain the issue facing.
      * Be precise.
-     * Don't repeat task (it is wasting 1 minutes limit and precious time of volunteer).
+     * Don't speak in repeating the task (it wastes the 1-minute limit and precious time of volunteers).
-     * Explain issue within 1 minute.
+     * Explain the issue within 1 minute.
      * Research results (explain in 10 seconds).
      * Upload this issue video on your own YouTube channel with hash-tags #osfp #devops #babarzahoor #support #opensource #pakistan
      * Get the URL of your video.

    - Open GitHub.com Issue
-     1. Go to original repository.
+     1. Go to the original repository. https://github.com/DevOps-With-Babar-Zahoor/linux
-     https://github.com/DevOps-With-Babar-Zahoor/linux
      1. Go to folder > Support Required
-     1. Copy the content of file "template.md"
+     1. Copy the content of the file "template.md"
      1. Create a new issue, using the template above from point 3.
      1. As this is Linux related support required
      1. Go to issues on https://github.com/DevOps-With-Babar-Zahoor/Linux/issues